NotDari/Coretech-Operation-Wire-Storm/README.md

 ### Future Potential Improvements
-- Instead of logging to the console, create a log file with a dedicated logging thread.
+- Instead of logging to the console, create a log file with a dedicated logging thread
 - Instead of having the user manually set the thread count, have a dynamic thread pool